a-gerescher/panda/README.md

-## fast small Preact starter with buble and rollup
+# Simple note app

-A simple boilerplate for web apps with Preact
+A simple opinionated notetaking app for a website